cmaloney/dcos-docs/_pages/1-7/administration/installing/custom/gui.md

         **Important:** The IP address of a node must not change after DC/OS is installed on the node.
 For example, the IP address must not change when a node is rebooted or if the DHCP lease is renewed.
 If the IP address of a node does change, the node must be wiped and reinstalled.

 5. Click **Run Pre-Flight**.
 The preflight script installs the cluster prerequisites and validates that your cluster is installable.
-For a list of cluster prerequisites, see the scripted installer [prerequisites][4].
+For a list of cluster prerequisites, see the [prerequisites][/administration/installing/custom/system-requirements/].
 This step can take up to 15 minutes to complete.
 If errors any errors are found, fix and then click **Retry**.

     **Important:** If you exit your GUI installation before launching DC/OS, you must do this before reinstalling: